mozilla/mig/doc/configuration.rst

 		# turn this on after initial setup, once you have at least
 		# one investigator created
 		enabled = on

+Since the user we create in the previous step was created as an administrator, we can now use this user to add other investigators to the system.

 Reopen the mig-console, and you will see the investigator name in the API logs: